Using Japanese on a Mac

 This site describes how to use Japanese on a Macintosh computer, particularly for people who use a Mac predominantly in English but also want to read, write, browse, and email in Japanese.
 This front page contains information on activating Japanese support in Mac OS: start by following the instructions below, then consult the other pages on the site for information on specific tasks and applications: email, web browsing, dictionary software, etc.

-The instructions on this site are for Mac OS 10.9 (Mavericks), but you can use them with slight changes for earlier versions of Mac OS X. (For significantly older systems, see the "Other Resources" page on this site.)
+The instructions on this site are up to date for Mac OS 10.11 (El Capitan), but you can use them with very slight changes for earlier versions of Mac OS X. (For significantly older systems, see the "Other Resources" page on this site.)

 Today using Japanese with the Mac is relatively seamless.
 Mac OS comes installed with support for reading and editing Japanese--in documents, in email, and on the web.
 If you receive Japanese email in Apple's Mail application or go to a Japanese web page in Safari, the Japanese will probably display correctly without your doing anything special or reading any further on this page.
 If this does not work smoothly, if you want to enable additional features in these programs, or if you want to input Japanese text (to create documents, do web searches, or send email in Japanese, for example), you'll need to take some extra steps.
 These are described below, and on the other pages of this site.